Patch-based learning of adaptive Total Variation parameter maps for blind image denoising: Numerical results

 \subsection{Parameter map estimation: performance}

 The fitness of the network on the parameter estimation task is measured using the $R^2$ score:

 where $K$ is the the number of test samples, $\tilde{\mu}_k$ are the labels while $\mu_k = f_{\bm{\theta}}({\tilde{\bm{y}}^k_p})$ is the output of the model while tested on the $k$-th patch . \\ The $R^2$ score for Gaussian denoising is 0.67, while for Poisson denoising it is 0.50.
 Such lower performance could be due to the fact that the Poisson case is more challenging to be dealt with.
-Although $R^2$ scores are far from values close to 1, our method still achieves good quality reconstruction, as the key factor to consider is the ability to distinguish between regions with varying texture rather than absolute accuracy.\\ To validate the performance of the proposed approach, comparisons were performed on a set of test images between the space-adaptive \eqref{eq:whole_image_mu} and the scalar approach $\mu_i\equiv \mu$ in terms of computational times, peak signal noise ratio (PSNR) and the structural similarity index measure (SSIM) quality metrics.
+Although $R^2$ scores are far from values close to 1, our method still achieves good quality reconstruction, as the key factor to consider is the ability to distinguish between regions with varying texture rather than absolute accuracy. \\ To validate the performance of the proposed approach, comparisons were performed on a set of test images between the space-variant method \eqref{eq:whole_image_mu} exploiting locally adaptive regularisation, and a scalar approach where a single parameter $\mu_i \equiv \mu$ is computed—via SSIM maximisation (see Sec.~2B)—on the entire image.
+The two approaches are compared in terms of computational time, PSNR and SSIM.